offlinesec/offlinesec-client/docs/how_to_prepare_sap_softs.md

 * Slowly scroll down the table until the end
 * Press Ctrl+A, Ctrl+C. Now All information from the table was copied to buffer.

-6. Insert information to text file.
-Save changes in the file.

-To send prepared file to server run the following command:
+To send prepared text file to server run the following script:
 ```sh
 offlinesec_sap_notes -f "software_components.txt" -s "Demo System"
 ```
-where "software_components.txt" - prepared text file (step 6), for your convenience, you can specify system name - string max 20 characters.
+where "software_components.txt" - prepared text file (step 5), for your convenience, you can specify system name - string max 20 characters (Don't add to this field sensitive information!).